datopian/playbook/content-writing-and-publishing/README.md

   </tr>
   <tr>
     <th>Audience</th>
-    <td>Both briefings should **assume little prior knowledge**.
+    <td>Both briefings should assume little prior knowledge.
 This means that writers should make an effort to ensure articles are accessible enough for anyone to understand, while still containing an element of depth to make them interesting for more expert audiences.
 In a nutshell, this means going into as much detail as possible while also explaining that detail.</td>
  </tr>
   <tr>
     <th>3a.
 Technical Briefings</th>